apache/arrow/CONTRIBUTING.md

 **Enhancement Request**.
 Then, submit your changes as a GitHub Pull Request.
-We'll ask you to prefix the pull request title with the GitHub issue number and the component name in brackets. (for example: "GH-14736: [C++][Python] Ensure no validity bitmap in UnionArray::SetData ").
+We'll ask you to prefix the pull request title with the GitHub issue number and the component name in brackets. (for example: "GH-14736: [C++][Python] Ensure no validity bitmap in UnionArray::SetData").
 Respecting this convention makes it easier for us to process the backlog of submitted Pull Requests.

 ### Minor Fixes

-Any functionality change should have a GitHub opened.
+Any functionality change should have a GitHub issue opened.
 For minor changes that affect documentation, you do not need to open up a GitHub issue.
 Instead you can prefix the title of your PR with "MINOR: " if meets the following guidelines:

 *  Grammar, usage and spelling fixes that affect no more than 2 files